sagemath/trac_to_gh/Issue 6632.md

 # Issue 6632: Bug in blocks_and_cut_vertices() of a graph that occurs when vertex 0 is a cut vertex

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6632

 Original creator: hartke